 Measuring progress and replanning

+It also means handling the derailments that can knock you off-course.
 There are techniques to address almost all of these, but it is likely that you will need a bit of help working them out.

-I am not a medical professional and will not give medical advice.
-These worksheets and tips are more like life coaching – supporting you to work out what decisions you need to make, and to search out the support that you need and find the deep reserves of resilience that sit inside of you, but that you are probably finding hard to access right now.
+So I use the coaching skillset – supporting you to work out what decisions you need to make, putting in place the building blocks to rebuild step by step, searching out the support that you need and finding the deep reserves of resilience that sit inside of you, but that you are probably finding hard to access right now.

 Every person and situation is unique – and the solutions that you find will be.
 But there are tools, frameworks and knowledge that can help.
 Especially since most people find that their ability to make good quality decisions when under pressure, in pain and feeling overwhelmed is severely compromised.

 If you are interested in finding out more, including prices and more detailed information, do get in contact.